BitMEX/proof-of-reserves-liabilities/README.md

-# Tool Suite for Generating and Validating Proofs of Reserves(PoR) and Liabilities(PoL)
+# Tools for Generating and Validating Proofs of Reserves (PoR) and Liabilities (PoL)

 These tools allow you to independantly verify exchange solvency by auditing that stated reserves exist and checking they exceed the known liabilities of the exchange to users.